 Three patterns produce most of the buyer use cases.

 Pattern 1 — Operator-business research.
 Investors, journalists, agents, and brand partners researching specific creator-operators should start with the relevant section.
-Writers in Section 1.
-Tech YouTubers in Section 2.
-Podcasters and media operators in Section 3.
-Solopreneur educators in Section 4.
-The directory's EPR coverage links provide the deepest structured biographical and business arc available for most of the entries.
+The directory's EPR coverage links provide the deepest structured biographical and business arc available for many of the entries.

 Pattern 2 — Category-fit research.
-Buyers searching for creator-business analogues in specific categories (writer-subscription, tech-YouTube, podcast-network, solopreneur-education) should start with the matching section.
+Buyers searching for creator-business analogues in specific categories (writer-subscription, tech-YouTube, podcast-network, solopreneur-education, sports-operator, beauty-founder, food-creator, gaming-operator) should start with the matching section.
 Each section frames the category's structural dynamics before listing the operators.

 The creator economy is the institutional ecosystem of creators operating businesses around their personal brands, content, and audience relationships.
-The 2026 category includes writers running subscription publications, tech YouTubers operating media companies, podcasters running media businesses with talent rosters, solopreneur educators with course empires, creator-magnates with multi-business holding companies, and the creator-direct platforms (OnlyFans, Patreon, Substack, Twitch) that restructured the economic substrate.
+The 2026 category includes writers running subscription publications, tech YouTubers operating media companies, podcasters running media businesses with talent rosters, solopreneur educators with course empires, athletes operating equity-and-brand portfolios, beauty founders running independent CPG companies, food creators running cookbook-restaurant-product empires, gaming operators running team and tournament businesses, creator-magnates with multi-business holding companies, and the creator-direct platforms (OnlyFans, Patreon, Substack, Twitch) that restructured the economic substrate.

 Who are the largest writer-operators on Substack?

-Doomberg (energy/commodities, pseudonymous), Ben Thompson (Stratechery), Bari Weiss (The Free Press), Lenny Rachitsky (Lenny's Newsletter), Casey Newton (Platformer), Matt Yglesias (Slow Boring), and Heather Cox Richardson (Letters from an American) are widely cited as among the most institutionally significant Substack writer-operators in 2026.
+Doomberg (energy and commodities, pseudonymous), Ben Thompson (Stratechery), Bari Weiss (The Free Press), Lenny Rachitsky (Lenny's Newsletter), Casey Newton (Platformer), Matt Yglesias (Slow Boring), Heather Cox Richardson (Letters from an American), Andrew Sullivan (The Weekly Dish), Matt Taibbi (Racket News), and dozens of other operators each running independent subscription businesses at significant scale.

 Who are the largest tech YouTuber-operators?

-Marques Brownlee (MKBHD), Casey Neistat, Mark Rober, Linus Sebastian (Linus Tech Tips), and Arun Maini (Mrwhosetheboss) are widely cited as the dominant tech-vertical YouTube creator-operators.
-Each runs the operator-as-media-business model with documented revenue, staff, and institutional depth.
+Marques Brownlee (MKBHD), Casey Neistat, Mark Rober, Linus Sebastian (Linus Tech Tips), Arun Maini (Mrwhosetheboss), Doug DeMuro, Justine Ezarik (iJustine), Austin Evans, Derek Muller (Veritasium), Destin Sandlin (Smarter Every Day), and Kurzgesagt are widely cited among the dominant tech-vertical YouTube creator-operators.

 What is the creator-direct economy?

 The creator-direct economy is the layer of platforms where creators monetize directly from fans without advertiser intermediation.
-OnlyFans, Patreon, Substack, and Twitch Subscriptions are the dominant platforms.
-The economic restructuring from advertising-supported to subscription-and-direct-payment economics is the most important shift in the 2018-2026 creator-economy cycle.
+OnlyFans, Patreon, Substack, Twitch Subscriptions, Kit, Beehiiv, Ghost, Memberful, and adjacent platforms operate the creator-direct economic substrate.
+The restructuring from advertising-supported to subscription-and-direct-payment economics is the most important shift in the 2018-2026 creator-economy cycle.

 How does this directory differ from the Influencer Marketing Operators Directory?